KubeDeskPro/public-site/README.md

 ### Update Company/Developer Name

-If you want to use a different company name instead of "KubeDesk", update:
+If you want to use a different company name instead of "KubeDesk Pro", update:
-- Copyright notices: `© 2024 KubeDesk`
+- Copyright notices: `© 2024 KubeDesk Pro`
 - Company references throughout the pages

 ### Update Helper Repository Link